ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

 - During **export** the Smuggler is using [document streaming](../../client-api/commands/documents/stream).
 To maintain backward compatibility, the Smuggler will detect from what version it exports the documents, and adjust its behavior accordingly.
 - During **import**  the Smuggler is using [bulk insert operation](../../client-api/bulk-insert/how-to-work-with-bulk-insert-operation).
+- The usage of **disable-versioning-during-import** option disables versioning bundle of the target database for imported docs.
+In particular that will allow to import existing revisions (without creating new ones) if an export file contains such (the source database had versioning enabled too).

 {INFO/}